openthread/ot-docs/site/en/guides/thread-primer/node-roles-and-types.md

 Role | Limit
 ----|----
 Leader | 1
-Router | 32
+Mesh Extender | 32
-End Device | 511 per Router
+End Device | 511 per Mesh Extender

-Thread tries to keep the number of Routers between 16 and 23.
-If a REED attaches as an End Device and the number of Routers in the network is below 16, it automatically promotes itself to a Router.
+Thread tries to keep the number of Mesh Extenders between 16 and
+23. If an ECD attaches as an End Device and the number of Mesh Extenders in the network is below 16, it automatically promotes itself to a Mesh Extender.

 ## Recap

 What you learned:

-*   A Thread device is either a Router (Parent) or an End Device (Child)
+*   A Thread device is either a Mesh Extender (Parent) or an End Device (Child)
 *   A Thread device is either a Full Thread Device (maintains IPv6 address mappings) or a Minimal Thread Device (forwards all messages to its Parent)
-*   A Router Eligible End Device can promote itself to a Router, and vice versa
+*   A standby ECD can promote itself to a Mesh Extender, and vice versa
-*   Every Thread network partition has a Leader to manage Routers
+*   Every Thread network partition has a Leader to manage Mesh Extenders
 *   A Border Router is used to connect Thread and non-Thread networks
 *   A Thread network might be composed of multiple partitions